melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 - Vts Camera Objects: this is an alternative to Vts Camera Cmd Bufs.
   This script will instantiate and maintain new Game Objects that represent chunks of the map.
-  This is useful eg. to cast shadows.
-  However, the objects may suffer from precision issues.
-  See the online documentation for extensive explanation.

 - Vts Collider Probe: attach this script to object around which you would like the map to be physically interactive.
   This script, much like Vts Camera Objects, instantiates new Game Objects with mesh colliders.